cdonnachie/Avian-Blockchain-Analysis/README.md

 ### Common Issues

 **Service not starting:**

 ```bash
 docker-compose logs service-name
 ```

 **Database connection issues:**

 ```bash
 make test-connection
 docker-compose exec cassandra cqlsh -e "DESCRIBE KEYSPACES;"
 ```

-**Telestai node connection:**
+**Avian node connection:**

 - Verify RPC credentials in `.env`
-- Ensure Telestai node is running and accessible
+- Ensure Avian node is running and accessible
 - Check firewall/network settings

 **Cassandra protocol version error:**
 If you encounter "Beta version of protocol used (5/v5-beta)" error:

 - This is automatically handled by the current configuration
 - Protocol version is set to 4 for Cassandra 3.11 compatibility
 - Check `config/graphsense-rest/config.yaml` has `protocol_version: 4`